-At first I tried to use the 1/8” inch flexible wire rope which came with the winch, but it was far too stiff and would not wind evenly in both directions off the drum.
-I found braided line to be much more suitable, and with a breaking strain of over 1400lbs it is considerably stronger than the weight of my dinghy and the outboard combined.
+At first I tried to use the 1/8” inch flexible wire rope which came with the winch, but it was far too stiff, and would not wind evenly in both directions off the drum.
+Braided line is much more suitable, and with a breaking strain of over 1400 Lbs it is considerably stronger than the weight of my dinghy and the outboard combined.

 The line should first be threaded through the hole in the divider collar until it is equal lengths each side.
 Then by operating the winch the line will wind itself round both halves of the drum and feed in and out according to the rotation of the winch.
 It is not necessary to tie knots in the line where it passes through the divider collar, because you will always leave a few extra turns of line on the drum, even when the lines are fully extended, and this prevents them slipping.

-I bolted my winch motor through the deck in the center, between both davits, but it doesn’t necessarily have to be mounted centrally between the davits.
+I bolted my winch motor through the deck in the center, between both davits, but it doesn't have to be mounted centrally.
 If it is more convenient to offset the winch it is only necessary to run a longer line on one side of the drum than the other.
 Both will still wind in and out at the same rate.

-Unlike the weight of a multi part block and tackle I now had only a single line leading down to the dinghy in the water below.
+Unlike the weight of a multi-part block and tackle, I now had only a single line leading down to the dinghy in the water below.
 It was therefore necessary to weight the lines so they self-feed off the winch.
-I drilling out the center hole in two fishing weights, then half-hitched one to each lifting line and these easily weighted it down to the water.
+I drilled out the center hole in two fishing weights, then half-hitched one to each lifting line and these easily weighted it down to the water.

 So what if power fails, or the winch breaks you ask?
 It's a fair question.
 I kept the original blocks and tackles, which can easily be shackled to the davits like before to haul the dinghy up or down by hand.
 But until that might happen, we definitely have one less struggle and the dinghy can now be hoisted effortlessly by one person.